lukacs-m/Transactions/README.md

 ### Modular

-The project contains 2 local swift package, `NETWORK` and `DesignSystem`.
+The project contains 2 local swift package, `EasyNETWORK` and `TransactionDesignSystem`.
 This is to showcase how you can easily start modulate a project.
 If the modules needed to be reused later we could set them in there own git repository.

 ### Protocols